siderolabs/talos/website/content/v1.4/reference/cli.md

       --nameservers strings                      list of nameservers to use (default [8.8.8.8,1.1.1.1,2001:4860:4860::8888,2606:4700:4700::1111])
       --registry-insecure-skip-verify strings    list of registry hostnames to skip TLS verification for --registry-mirror strings                  list of registry mirrors to use in format: <registry host>=<mirror URL>
-      --skip-injecting-config                    skip injecting config from embedded metadata server, write config files to current directory
+      --skip-boot-phase-finished-check           skip waiting for node to finish boot phase --skip-injecting-config                    skip injecting config from embedded metadata server, write config files to current directory
       --skip-kubeconfig                          skip merging kubeconfig from the created cluster --talos-version string                     the desired Talos version to generate config for (if not set, defaults to image version)